Kezzryn/Advent-of-Code/Synacor Challenge/README.md

         nextInstruction = (ushort)(cursor + 2);
         break;
 ```
-... and so on for all 21 codes.
+... and so on for all 22 codes.

 There were a couple of things that I knew would need to be addressed.
 1) By passing `cursor` as a parameter and then returning it to the run loop, it made `DoInstruction()` responsible for maintaining the state of `cursor`.
 A better idea would be to pass the instruction directly to `DoInstruction()`.
-This does not solve the problems of knowing how far to advance the cursor and how best to communicate the parameters.
+This does not solve the problems of knowing how far to advance `cursor` and how best to communicate the parameters.
 2) I have an allergy to magic numbers, so all of those `nextInstruction = (ushort)(cursor + 2);` lines would have to be addressed.
 3) I didn't like the need to continually cast to `ushort` for basic math.
 After some digging, I discovered that `cursor + 2` is `int` math.
 In this example, `cursor` was cast to be an `int`.
 2 was an `int` by default and `+` does `int` math returning an `int`.
-This will be something to watch out for.
+I might not like casting, but it looks like I'd be stuck with it.

-Still, despite the early roughness of the code, the program loads, runs, and presented this message.
+Still, despite the early roughness of the code, the program loaded, run, and presented this message.

 ```
 Welcome to the Synacor Challenge!